-Here is a tutorial on how to connect a DD-WRT router to NordVPN servers via the OpenVPN GUI client:
+This is a tutorial on how to set up an OpenVPN connection on your DD-WRT router using the OpenVPN client UI.

 It has been made using this configuration: